Benihana Hibachi Steak and Mushrooms (Easy Copycat)

 1. Combine soy sauce, cooking wine, sugar, garlic, ginger, and sesame oil to make the marinade.

-2. Place steak in the marinade and marinate for at least 1 hour before cooking.
+2. Place the steak in the marinade and marinate for at least 1 hour before cooking.

-3. Remove the steak from the marinade and cut it into bite-size pieces.
+3. Remove the steak from the marinade and cut it into bite-sized pieces.

-4. Heat a skillet to medium-high, add soybean oil, and then steak pieces.
+4. Heat a skillet to medium-high, add soybean oil, then add the steak pieces.

 6. When the steak pieces are almost cooked, add the mushrooms and season with salt and pepper.